infinitelambda/diqu/README.md

 ## About Infinite Lambda

 Infinite Lambda is a cloud and data consultancy.
-We build strategies, help organisations implement them and pass on the expertise to look after the infrastructure.
+We build strategies, help organizations implement them, and pass on the expertise to look after the infrastructure.

-We are an Elite Snowflake Partner, a Platinum dbt Partner and two-times Fivetran Innovation Partner of the Year for EMEA.
+We are an Elite Snowflake Partner, a Platinum dbt Partner, and two-times Fivetran Innovation Partner of the Year for EMEA.

 Naturally, we love exploring innovative solutions and sharing knowledge, so go ahead and: